ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

 ```
 git clone git@github.com:ETH-NEXUS/2023_cb_stadler_ReVSeq.git
 ```
-- The workflow works with data that may be sensitive, e.g. paths, internal sample names, metadata.
-It is good practice to leave this data outside of the git repository to avoid accidental commits.
-We provide a script to simplify the procedure
 - Run the script `resources/initialize.sh` and follow the instructions
     - The script creates and populates in the provided directory the following 5 sub-directories:
       - `pipeline_configuration`: where the pipeline configuration is stored
         - The file created in `pipeline_configuration` are already customized based on user input